 I usually serve these turkey roll ups with mashed potatoes, warm rolls and a vegetable or salad to complete the meal.
 If you're looking for a weeknight easy dinner I hope you will give this one a try.
 I have also included a few step by step photos of this easy dish below.

-Pour the gravy mixture over turkey rolls and cover with foil.
+Pour the gravy mixture over turkey rolls and cover with foil (sprayed with non stick spray).
 Bake at 350 degrees for 25 - 30 minutes or until bubbly.

 Turkey & Stuffing Roll Ups